trafiklab/trafiklab.se/content/api/trafiklab-apis/sl/_index.md

 layout: "single"
 weight: 80
 ---

-ResRobot is an API which provides information for public transport in entire Sweden.
+SL's APIs is a collection of 7 APIs which provide information about planned and realtime traffic.

 | Well suited for | Not so suited for |
 | :--- | :--- |